rotationalio/data-playground/finnhub/python/README.md

 subscriber.run()
 ```

 The subscriber takes the events and runs a model pipeline that generates trade predictions and publishes the predictions to a new `predictions` topic.
-You will periodically messages being printed to the screen that displays the symbol, timestamp, price, and the predicted price.
+You will periodically see messages being printed to the screen that display the symbol, timestamp, price, and the predicted price.

 ```json
 {'symbol': 'AMZN', 'time': '12:18:03', 'price': '127.88', 'price_pred': '183.5796'}